microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 - job: deploy_windows_x86_agent
   steps:
   - download: SmartHotel   # pipeline resource identifier.
-    name: WebTier1  # artifact to download, optional; defaults to all the artifacts from the resource.
+    artifact: WebTier1  # artifact to download, optional; defaults to all the artifacts from the resource.
     patterns: '**/*.zip'  # mini match pattern to download specific files, optional; defaults to all files.
 ```